fuma0317/Unit-3/criteriaC Development.md

         regVar = register(self)
         regVar.show()
 ```
-This method is connected to the button in initializer.
+This method is connected to the button by initializer.